mechatroner/vscode_rainbow_csv/README.md

 ### Commands:

+#### Set separator
+Set the currently selected text (single character or multiline string) as a separator and re-highlight the file.

 #### Align, Shrink
 Align columns with whitespaces or shrink them (remove leading/trailing whitespaces)

-#### Set separator
-Set the currently selected text (single character or multiline string) as a separator and re-highlight the file.

 #### ColumnEditBefore, ColumnEditAfter, ColumnEditSelect
 Activate multi-cursor column editing for the column under the cursor.
 Works only for files with less than 10000 lines.
 For larger files you can use an RBQL query.
 **WARNING**: This is a dangerous mode.
 It is possible to accidentally corrupt table structure by incorrectly using "Backspace" or entering separator or double quote characters.
 Use RBQL if you are not sure.
-To remove cursor/selection from the header line use "Alt+Click" on it.

 #### SetVirtualHeader
 Input a comma-separated string with column names to adjust column names displayed in hover tooltips.
 The actual header line and file content won't be affected.